ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ping/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

+## Known Issues
+* if its not possible to ping your linux client, check if `iputils-ping` is correct installed on client

 ## Changelog

 ### 1.4.12 (2020-09-18)